Intuitive touch control — easing the labor shortage, no programming yet full automatic production

 → Done — full automatic machining.
 Save the setup and recall it any time for repeat production.

-A third path: intuitive
+A third path: an intuitive intelligent control system

 Not the traditional, program-it-yourself CNC, but an approach of its own — you do not have to learn a programming language first just to make the machine move.